 This application must be completed prior to engaging in solicitations on a public highway or street in the City of Joliet.
 Complete the form and return it to the City of Joliet’s Business Services Division.
 Questions about this form should be directed to Business Services at (815) 724-3905.

-This application must be completed and turned in to the City of Joliet’s Business Services Division at least two weeks prior to the event.
+This application must be completed and turned in to the City of Joliet’s Business Services Division at least four weeks prior to the event.
 Questions should be directed to Business Services at (815) 724-3905

 This two-page guide will help you secure your Facebook account and keep your information safe.